MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/buffalo-chicken-dip.md

 - &frac12; cup blue cheese crumbles

 ## Instructions:
-- Chicken
 1. Bring water to simmer.
 1. Place chicken in water, cover with lid, and leave for 45 minutes.
 1. Remove chicken, carve the meat, and shred using whatever works.
-- Dip
 1. Mix together cream cheese, hot sauce, and ranch.
 1. Mix in chicken.
 1. Mix in blue cheese crumbles.
 1. Bake at 375 °F for 10 minutes.
 1. Serve.